thelastpickle/cassandra-reaper/README.md

 * repairParallelism:

-  Repair parallelism value must be one of: "parallel", "sequential", or "dc_parallel".
+  Repair parallelism value must be one of: "sequential", "parallel", or "datacenter_aware".
   Defines the type of parallelism to use for repairs by default.
-For Cassandra 1.x the default is "parallel", for 2.x versions "sequential", and in versions after 2.12, there is a third option called "dc_parallel".
+For Cassandra 1.x the default is "parallel", for 2.x versions "sequential", and in versions after 2.12, there is a third option called "datacenter_aware".
+  If you try to use "datacenter_aware" in clusters that don't support it yet, Reaper will fall back to using "sequential" for those clusters.

 * repairIntensity: